leonjza/leonjza-octopress.github.io/source/_posts/2014-11-09-solving-kvasir-netcat-edition.markdown

 With that now known, we can learn about vulnerabilities in this algorithm.
 More specifically, about [Stream Cipher Attacks](http://en.wikipedia.org/wiki/Stream_cipher_attack) and [Related Key Attacks](http://en.wikipedia.org/wiki/Related-key_attack).
 With all of the knowledge gained with close to 6 hours of almost straight googling, I was ready to get going at trying something.

-My initial understanding was as follows; If I can get 2 unique plaintext’s encrypted using the same IV's, I can XOR the cipher texts of the known clear text to determine the key stream for that IV, and then XOR that key stream with the cipher text I wanted to decrypt.
+My initial understanding was as follows; If I can get 2 unique plaintext’s encrypted using the same IV's, I can XOR the cipher text of the known clear text with the actual clear text to determine the key stream for that IV.
+Then XOR that key stream with the cipher text I wanted to decrypt.
 Considering I was able to create encryption samples, I decided not to spend any time on WPA2 and concluded the `2` in `wep2` was another troll :)

 ###attacking the encryption game
 Armed with the knowledge I had now, I started to write some skeleton code to interact with the socket.
 This was very basic and simply sent and received frames as required.